A-Yarrow/dataquest/README.md

 # dataquest
-A collection of Projects from Dataquest.
+A collection of data analysis projects.

-I. Thanksgiving:
+1. Thanksgiving:
 Went through Dataquest tutorial and added some analysis including plot of alternative thanksgiving dishes colored by state.

+2. German Ebay car sales analysis